 U.S. Meddling Has Contributed to Problems in Central America

-After WWII, and the advent of the Cold War, U.S. foreign policy in the region began to focus on the threat of Communism.
-Like it had during the earlier part of the century, the U.S. government continued to bankroll dictators and right-wing militias in the region in order to protect its perceived interests.
+After WWII, and the advent of the Cold War, the focus of U.S. foreign policy in the region shifted to the threat of Communism.
+Like it had during the earlier part of the century, the U.S. government continued to bankroll the region’s dictators and right-wing militias in order to protect its perceived interests.
 This intensified the growing leftist sentiment among the poor.

 There was another civil war in neighboring El Salvador.
 It began after there was a popular coup in 1979 against the nation’s murderous and corrupt military dictatorship.
 The reforms proposed by the coup leaders provoked violent resistance from the military and the wealthy elite.
 A right-wing assassin killed El Salvador’s Catholic Archbishop Oscar Romero while he was giving mass on March 24, 1980, one day after he called upon Salvadoran soldiers to disobey orders to kill civilians.
 Then on December 2, 1980, the Salvadoran National Guard raped and murdered four American nuns and a laywoman.
 In 1981 a coalition of leftist guerilla groups called the Farabundo Marti National Liberation Front (FMLN) began attacks against the U.S. backed Salvadoran army.
 It’s estimated about 75,000 people were killed, and about 8,000 were “disappeared” by right-wing death squads by the time the war ended in 1992.